- Bank Supervision

 The Current Openings page provides links to OCC jobs, along with information about how to apply.
 If the vacancy states that it is open to all sources and you are qualified for the position, you will receive veterans' preference accordingly.
 In order to receive your preference, you must send us proof of your military service along with your application.
 (Read the vacancy announcement to learn what documentation is required).
 You may also be eligible to apply for positions open only to current or former federal employees under the Veterans Employment Opportunity Act (see below).

-Visit the Office of Personnel Management's Feds Hire Vets Website for details about veterans' preference, including the three programs below:
+Visit the U.S. Office of Personnel Management's Feds Hire Vets website for details about veterans' preference, including the two programs below:

 Veterans' Recruitment Appointment (VRA)